MathewSachin/Captura/faq.md

 Also, the recently released .Net Core is viable only for console applications.

 ### Does Captura support DirectX Game Video Recording?
-No. Not currently.
+Full Screen DirectX/OpenGL games CANNOT be recorded.

-Games using DirectX run in a special mode where the current capture methods fail.
+They run in a special mode where the current capture methods fail.

 We have tried a good project: https://github.com/spazzarama/Direct3DHook but the performance needs to be tweaked before it can be used for Video Recording.

+There's a workaround:
+If you can make the game run in windowed mode, you can capture it.
+It's great if the game supports windowed mode or you can use a tool like [DxWnd](https://sourceforge.net/projects/dxwnd/).

 ### Why is Recorded Video of the size of entire screen when I capture a specific Window?
 When capturing a specific Window, there is a possibility of that Window being moved or resized.